rschristopher/ischristtrue.com/src/modern-views/schisms.md

+## Seeking Truth

-When someone says they are a Christian, what does that even mean?
+In the midst of these continuous schisms, when someone says they are a Christian, what does that even mean?

 As atheists are want to point out, it is as if the so-called "Christians" are arbitrarily picking and choosing passages from scriptures that adhere to their
  [modern](index.md) secular worldview.
 In other words, is it Christ or antichrist that we are following?

-*One holy catholic and apostolic church* became many: protestant, Roman Catholic, and Orthodox churches.
+*One holy catholic and apostolic church* has ostensibly become many: protestant, Roman Catholic, and Orthodox churches.
 How does one find Truth in this chaos?

-On one hand, many protestants, Roman Catholics, and Orthodox agree on all the major issues of Christianity yet are in schism over theological and ecclesiological disagreements.
+On one hand, many protestants, Roman Catholics, and Orthodox agree completely on all the major issues of Christianity, yet are in schism over theological and ecclesiological disagreements.

 The *mere Christianity* approach by C.S.
 Lewis is popular amongst mainline protestants, but this doesn't quite help an honest Truth seeker.
-If we choose whichever sect we "feel" is right we are giving in to self-worship and nihilism.
+If we choose whichever sect we "feel" is right are we not giving in to self-worship and nihilism?
 Truth is not found in our judgment, but in Christ.

 !!! quote "John 6:68"
     Then Simon Peter answered him, Lord, to whom shall we go? thou hast the words of eternal life.

-If we are honest, we cannot go with any protestant church, doing so puts ourselves as judge over Christ.
+If we are honest, we cannot go with any protestant church, doing so puts ourselves as judge over Christ and His words.
 We must seek the *one holy catholic and apostolic church*.
 This leaves Roman Catholicism and Orthodox.